AdamWeissman/nodePrep/nodeModules.md

 # IMPORTING AND EXPORTING

-for this example... inside of nodeTesting1/index.js
+for these examples... inside of nodeTesting1/index.js
    `const message = require('./myScript.js')`
 AND... respectively... inside of nodeTesting1/index.js
    `module.exports = helloMessage`